dear6730/cp630-project/project_report.md

 #### Important Notes:
 - The build process uses a `create-drop` persistence strategy for entity beans.
 As a result, all tables will be dropped and created during deployment or undeployment.
-- Please ignore the deployment errors regarding `ALTER TABLES` during the deployment, as they are related to the `create-drop` strategy.
+- Please ignore the deployment errors regarding `ALTER TABLES`, as they are related to the `create-drop` strategy.
 - **To run the simulation again**, please re-deploy the application.
 The deployment will recreate all of the tables.

 #### Summary of Steps